FZJ-JSC/CARAML/README.md

 # CARAML

-**C**ompact **A**utomated **R**eproducible **A**ssessment of **M**achine **L**earning (**CARAML**)  is a benchmark to assess main stream Computer Vision and Natural Language Processing work loads on novel accelerators.
+**C**ompact **A**utomated **R**eproducible **A**ssessment of **M**achine **L**earning (**CARAML**)  is a benchmark to assess main stream Computer Vision and Natural Language Processing workloads on novel accelerators.
 It is developed and tested on systems of Jülich Supercomputing Centre (JSC).

-CARAML benchmark is automated and made compact with the help of [JUBE](https://apps.fz-juelich.de/jsc/jube/docu/index.html), a scripting based framekwork to easily create benchmark sets, run those sets on different computer systems and evaluate the results.
-Additionally, the benchmarks are supplemented with power/energy measuring feature using [jpwr](https://github.com/FZJ-JSC/jpwr).
+CARAML benchmark is automated and made compact with the help of [JUBE](https://apps.fz-juelich.de/jsc/jube/docu/index.html), a scripting-based framework to easily create benchmark sets, run those sets on different computer systems and evaluate the results.
+Additionally, the benchmarks are supplemented with power/energy measurement feature using [jpwr](https://github.com/FZJ-JSC/jpwr).

 With the usage of `JUBE` CARAML provides easy and reproducible way to benchmark different systems and model configurations with minimal effort.

 ## Tested Accelerators:

 CARAML has been tested on the [JURECA-DC EVALUATION PLATFORM](https://apps.fz-juelich.de/jsc/hps/jureca/evaluation-platform-overview.html), [JURECA-DC](https://apps.fz-juelich.de/jsc/hps/jureca/configuration.html), [JEDI](https://apps.fz-juelich.de/jsc/hps/jedi/index.html#) and [WEST-AI Nodes](https://westai.de/services/hardware/).
 These include the accelerators:

 - AMD MI200 node with 4 $\times$ MI250 GPUs (`tag: MI250`)
 - Graphcore IPU-POD4 M2000 with 4 $\times$ GC200 IPUs (`tag: GC200`)
-- NVIDIA Ampere node (SXM)with 4 $\times$ A100 GPUs (`tag: A100`)
+- NVIDIA Ampere node (SXM) with 4 $\times$ A100 GPUs (`tag: A100`)
 - NVIDIA Hopper node (PCIe) with 4 $\times$ H100 GPUs (`tag: H100`)
 - NVIDIA Hopper node (NVLink) with 4 $\times$ H100 GPUs (`tag: WAIH100`)
 - NVIDIA Grace-Hopper chip with 1 $\times$ GH200 GPU (`tag: GH200`)